 - Great employees attract great employees but this is not necessarily true for good employees

 Getting the workplace experience right in an organization is an iterative process.
 Ankur strongly advises young entrepreneurs to focus on building a good workplace experience for their employees.
 He says, “Do not try and create a workplace experience that you cannot abide by in the future.
-Don’t try and force fit anything.
+Don’t try and force-fit anything.
 Carve out the boundaries of your workplace experience and start figuring out who can fit within this boundary.”

 In essence, startups are often the reflection of the founder’s personality.
 Young entrepreneurs should always keep in mind that their mindset will eventually become the company’s mindset and this is how knowingly or unknowingly a culture is set in an organization.
-Additionally, right workplace experience starts with the right team and right team is attracted by the right workplace experience.
+Additionally, the right workplace experience starts with the right team, and the right team is attracted by the right workplace experience.
 Focusing on Workplace Experience and HR from the start of the journey is strategic to the success of any organization.

 This article was first posted on the BW Businessworld platform on September 14, 2017, as part of Workplace Experience Ranking 2017 knowledge series